spatialos/gdk-for-unity/docs/reference/glossary.md

 ## Feature modules

-The GDK for Unity is made up of the [core module](#core-module) and a number of [feature modules](#feature-modules).
+The GDK for Unity offers a number of [feature modules](#feature-modules).
 Feature modules are optional features that you can choose to include in your game (player lifecycle, for example).

 They are intended to: